grantsrb/cogmtc/README.md

     "h_size": int
-        the size of the hidden dimension for dense networks "bnorm": bool
+        the size of the hidden dimension for dense networks "n_outlayers": int
+        the number of layers in the action and language output networks only applies when using Vary model variants "bnorm": bool
         determines if the model should use batchnorm. true means it does use batchnorm